iterative/mlem.ai/content/docs/command-reference/apply-remote.md

 ## Description

-Models which are deployed somewhere remotely or are being [served](/doc/get-started/serving) can have their methods called using the `apply-remote` command.
-This command is similar to [apply](/doc/command-reference/apply), the only difference being that the model is deployed somewhere or is being served.
-To access the methods of this `served` model, a `client` is needed.
-The currently available clients are `http` and `rmq` corresponding to the `fastapi` and `rmq` server types.
-These clients are used to make requests to servers.
-The outputs and results (again as a MLEM Object) are stored or printed as usual.
+Models which are deployed somewhere remotely or are being [served](/doc/get-started/serving) locally, can have their methods called using the `apply-remote` command.
+This command is similar to [apply](/doc/command-reference/apply), with the only difference being the model is deployed remotely using a deployment, or served locally.
+To access the methods of the `served` model, a `client` is needed.
+Currently, the available clients are `http` and `rmq` - which are used to launch requests against the `fastapi` and `rmq` server types, correspondingly.

 ## Options